 Most people say they travel to Virginia Beach for the gorgeous beaches.
 With its 35 miles of coastline, long stretches of pristine white sand, beautiful ocean views, and comfortable year-round temperatures, that's not surprising.
 But the wonders of Virginia Beach don't end there.
-This oceanside city is filled with an endless array of scenic adventures, art-inspired festivities, and unique foodie experiences.
+This oceanside city is filled with endless scenic adventures, art-inspired festivities, and unique foodie experiences.

 Virginia Beach's famous three-mile boardwalk is, without a doubt, the most popular landmark in the area.
 With its biking and walking paths, spectacular views, and easy access to nearby restaurants and hotels, visitors can spend a few minutes or a full day relaxing, sunbathing on the beach, or enjoying the street performers.
-Benches line the concrete path, and the area is clean and well-lit, perfect for relaxing evening strolls, or an energetic walk to fend off the day's calories.
-Bike and electric scooter rentals are available, or strap on some inline skates.
+Benches line the concrete path, and the area is clean and well-lit, perfect for relaxing evening strolls or an energetic walk to fend off the day's calories.
+Bike and electric scooter rentals are available or strap on some inline skates.

 Vacations and weekend excursions can be challenging for those who depend on a wheelchair for getting around.
 Thousands of local supporters, businesses, and organizations worked together to raise the funds needed to create JT's Grommet Island Beach Park & Playground for EveryBODY.
 They designed the 15,000-square-foot oceanfront beach playground specifically for children and adults of all physical abilities.
-With cushioned play surfaces, wheelchair accessible entrances, raised tables for sandcastle building, sensory boards for visually impaired children and children with autism, and soft play sculptures, JTs lets everyone enjoy a day at the beach together.
+With cushioned play surfaces, wheelchair-accessible entrances, raised tables for sandcastle building, sensory boards for visually impaired children and children with autism, and soft play sculptures, JT's lets everyone enjoy a day at the beach together.